 5328.
 Synoptic Meteorology (3).
 Basic techniques of interpreting meteorological data.
 Applications of analysis techniques to basic research and weather forecasting.

 5331.
 Analysis of Geophysical Data Fields (3).
-The application of fourier, times series, spectral and data assimilation techniques.
-Review of statistical wetlands, such as compositing and regression.
+Theory, computation, and application of Fourier, time series, spectral, statistical, and data assimilation techniques.

 5351.
 Meteorological Data Acquisition and Instrumentation Systems (3).
 Exploration, design, integration and application of meteorological data acquisition and instrumentation systems.